HiEST/scorsa/README.md

   completed its execution, respectively.
 - FAMILY is a family name as defined by the configuration file, e.g.
   `xeon-e7-v2`.
-- NODES is a list of nodes containing the CPUs assigned to the job.
-Each node is a list of unique CPU identifiers.
-E.g. `[ [CPU, CPU], [CPU, CPU], ...
+- NODES is a list of nodes containing the sockets assigned to the job.
+Each node is a list of unique socket identifiers.
+E.g. `[ [SOCKET, SOCKET], [SOCKET, SOCKET], ...  ]`.
-  ]`.

 ## Maintainers